 As she brushed it, the cornice-wreath blossomed anew:

 Yon looking-glass gleamed at the wave of her feather.

-In the first stanza of this piece the speaker begins by describing how he hunts for his lover throughout the rooms of their house.
+In the first stanza of ‘Love in a Life‘ the speaker begins by describing how he hunts for his lover throughout the rooms of their house.
 The first three lines are quite short, but extremely powerful and assertive.
 The speaker’s tone in these lines is determined and confident.
 He knows he’s going to find the person he’s looking for.

 Everything they pass, from the curtains to the glass, holds something of the speaker in them.
-There are remnants of her passing presences.
+There are remnants of her passing presence.
 These descriptions are used to better describe the impact she has on the speaker’s mind.
-He is able to see her everywhere because they are so close and “inhabit together” the house he is searching.
+He is able to see her everywhere because they are so close and “inhabit together” the house he is searching for.

 Yet the day wears,

 And door succeeds door;

 Range the wide house from the wing to the centre.

 Still the same chance! she goes out as I enter.

 Spend my whole day in the quest,—who cares?